mikaelnousiainen/RS41ng/README.md

 ## Asking questions, filing feature requests and reporting issues

-* Please use [GitHub discussions](../../discussions) for asking questions and for sharing info about your RS41-based projects
+* Please use [GitHub discussions](../../discussions) for asking questions and for sharing info about your radiosonde-based projects
   * For example, questions about firmware configuration and connecting of external chips to the sonde belong here
 * Please use [GitHub issues](../../issues) to file new feature requests or issues that you have already identified with the firmware
   * However, please remember to post questions about usage to [GitHub discussions](../../discussions)